-The sampling programs all use the same underlying instructions but can be configured (via the Program Menu) to provide very different features sets.
+The sampling programs all use the same underlying instructions, but can be configured (via the Program Menu) to provide very different features sets.
 Each can be set up to:

-- draw configurable, fixed-size (20 to 500 milliliter/gram) samples, or sets of consecutive samples, at specified time or flow intervals; - rinse the sampling line up to four times prior to drawing each sample; - repeat any sampling cycle up to four times (five total) if needed to collect the specified volume of wastewater; - discharge each sample into a specified bottle (sequential samplers only), keeping track of the volume discharged to each to avoid overfilling them; - delay its execution a specified number of minutes after it is started, or until the optional float input is asserted (or pause and resume repeatedly as that input is set and cleared); - · automatically stop after a configurable amount of time or number of samples; and - start sampling, pause or halt and later resume, take manual samples and finally stop at scheduled times on specified days of the week, then automatically restart itself if desired.
+- draw configurable, fixed-size (20 to 400 milliliter/gram) samples, or sets of consecutive samples, at specified time or flow intervals; - rinse the sampling line up to four times prior to drawing each sample; - repeat any sampling cycle up to four times (five total) if needed to collect the specified volume of wastewater; - discharge each sample into a specified bottle (sequential samplers only) - delay its execution a specified number of minutes after it is started, or until the optional float input is asserted (or pause and resume repeatedly as that input is set and cleared); - automatically stop after a configurable amount of time or number of samples; and - start sampling, pause or halt and later resume, take manual samples and finally stop at scheduled times on specified days of the week, then automatically restart itself if desired.

-Figure A-2: QLS Sampling Cycle
+Figure A-2: CVE Sampling Cycle

-A.3.1: QLS Sampling Cycle
+A.3.1: CVE Sampling Cycle

-The figures above and on the preceding page illustrate the full QLS sampling cycle, which can be configured to include up to four optional rinse cycles (one is shown) and an optional pre-purge step (also shown):
+The figures above and on the preceding page illustrate the full CVE sampling cycle, which can be configured to include up to four optional rinse cycles (one is shown) and an optional prepurge step.

-- 1) As each sampling cycle is initiated, the load cell is initialized, and the empty chamber is weighed.
-That tare weight is subtracted from the load cell measurement to zero it. - 2) The sampling tube and strainer are optionally rinsed up to four times and then "pre-purged" to clear out accumulated water and debris: - The prepurge pressurizes the sample chamber for a specified number of seconds, which will presumably clear the intake line.
-It is rarely disabled. - It can be preceded by up to four rinses, each of which first pressurizes the chamber to blow out the line and then sucks a limited amount of water into it.
-The pre-purge phase would then blow out the water drawn in by the last rinse. - 3) The chamber is depressurized for up to 100 seconds to draw wastewater into the chamber.
+- 1. The sampling tube and strainer are optionally rinsed up to four times and then "prepurged" to clear out accumulated water and debris: - The prepurge pressurizes the sample chamber for a specified number of seconds, which will presumably clear the intake line.
+It is rarely disabled. - It can be preceded by up to four rinses, each of which first pressurizes the chamber to blow out the line and then sucks a limited amount of water into the sample line.
+The pre-purge phase would then blow out the water drawn in by the last rinse. - \ If you enable one or more rinse phases, use the manual sampling feature to make sure your settings do not draw water into the sampling chamber.